rwbot/TRIN_EARL/readme.md

 Troubleshooting
 -------------------
 * If the robot is accelerating instead of maintaining a speed, set the motor controller mode to speed mode rather than position mode!
+* Network: Set environmental variables ROS_IP and ROS_HOSTNAME to the IP address of the computer running the node, and ROS_MASTER_URI to typically http:://<IP_ADDRESS of the computer running roscore>:11311